-9.3 The proposed development comprises residential use, delivering up to 250 dwellings with an indicative mix of house types and sizes as follows:

-- Detached / semi detached houses 75% - Affordable detached / semi detached / terraced houses 25%

-9.4 This indicative mix has been generated in response to local demand and identified affordable housing need.

-9.5 The mix will vary throughout the development in response to the character and urban form principles, as well as the hierarchy of street types.

-9.6 The development has the potential to deliver up to 63 affordable housing units, which are possible to be delivered within a range of tenure.
-Both the amount and tenure mix will be agreed following further negotiations with the Council.

-9.7 The proposed development will achieve on average net residential density of approximately 25 dwellings per hectare (dph).
+- 9.3 The proposed development comprises residential use, delivering up to 350 dwellings with an indicative mix of house types and sizes as follows: - Detached semi detached houses 75% - Affordable detached / semi detached / terraced houses 25% - 9.4 This indicative mix has been generated in response to local demand and identified affordable housing need. - 9.5 The mix will vary throughout the development in response to the character and urban form principles, as well as the hierarchy of street types. - 9.6 The development has the potential to deliver up to 88 affordable housing units, which are possible to be delivered within a range of tenure.
+Both the amount and tenure mix will be agreed following further negotiations with the Council. - 9.7 The proposed development will achieve on average net residential density of approximately 25 dwellings per hectare (dph).
 Some localised variation will be required in order to create variety in character.

-Retail Superstore and Petrol Filling Station

-9.8 The proposed development includes 1.35 Ha of land set aside for a new superstore and associated petrol filling station.
-This is sufficient to accommodate a retail unit of up to 4000 Sq M (gross) along with related parking and landscaping.